-Objective Strategies Responsibilities Support and implement the Alaska Clean Harbor Pledge sive Plan, such as en management.
-Implement relevant portions of Chapter 9 Energy, from the 2008 Comprehensive Plan, such as energy efficient public buildings, recycling and solid waste management.
+Objective Strategies Responsibilities Support and implement the Alaska Clean Harbor Pledge Support and implement the lmplement relevant portions of Chapter 9 Energy, from the 2008 Comprehen-Alaska Clean Harbor Pledge sive Plan, such as energy efficient public buildings, recycling and solid waste management.
 Public Works Planning Department Implement a bilge water management program.
 Port and Harbor Pursue public education on boat cleaning agents, to reduce the use of harsh chemicals such as bleach.
-Support the concepts presented in "Clean Boating for Alaskans" Support the concepts Continue to support environmentally responsible boating habits.
-Partner with presented in "Clean Boating harbor user groups on public education and providing appropriate facilities. for Alaskans" Port and Harbor Harbor user groups
+Support the concepts th Port and Harbor presented in "Clean Boating for Alaskans" presented in "Clean Boating" narbor user groups on public education and providing appropriate facilities. for Alaskans" Harbor user groups